Bundle up your home or business electricity with Orcon broadband and get a 10% discount on both. That’s the Power of Orcon.

 Please let us know if you or a family member are medically dependent on power, and whether loss of electricity may result in loss of life or serious harm.
 Medical dependence on electricity could be for use of medical or other electrical equipment needed to support a treatment regime.

 If any member of your household is medically dependent, then you should advise us immediately, if you have not done so already.

 We will request evidence of medical dependency – it’s likely that the GP or DHB has already provided this to you in a letter.

 Switching you from your current provider to Orcon is usually a straightforward process, taking a few days.

 It’s possible that you may have a contract with your existing provider that means they can charge you to break the contract, please check this, and be aware of any fees – you don’t want a nasty shock.

 Your existing provider may attempt to contact you and entice you back, with discounted rates or a credit.
 But, we reckon, if they haven’t offered you that until you have said you are leaving, then you should question whether you want to ever give them a cent again.

 Absolutely!
-And you’ll get a prompt payment discount on your power bill.
+And you’ll get a 10% bundle discount on your broadband and power.
 Check it out here.

 You need to have your broadband service with us in order to sign up for power.
 That way, we can offer you all the benefits of bundled services and the sweet monthly discount!